Skip to Content

 then, accidents can happen.
 So it is a good idea to keep emergency birth

 control on hand as backup protection.
-You can buy "morning-after pills," such as

 The best method